PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/pirogue/overview/index.md

 The PiRogue is an open hardware device based on a Raspberry Pi operating as a network router (like any ISP router) analyzing network traffic in real time.

-It can operate in three different modes:
+It can operate in different modes:

-- a kiosk mode for anyone who wants to know which servers a mobile device is communicating with
-  - useful for non-profit that want to know if a victim is targeted by stalkerware
-  - useful for educational purposes to highlight surveillance capitalism
-  - more generally assess if a mobile device is spied on/compromised by utilizing detection rules such as Suricata and others

 - an on-the-field mode
   - for emergency response (active spying, device tampering, ...) useful for responders in repressive environment